Skip to contents

 #> see '?methods' for accessing help and source code

 The output shows, among others, the methods mean.Date and mean.default.
-Then use getAnywhere("mean.Date") to see the source code of the method mean used with objects of class Date.
+You can use getAnywhere("mean.Date") to see the source code of the method mean used with objects of class Date.

 getAnywhere("mean.Date")